Back to All Events

 Stones and Slipstreams: A Writing Workshop with Joshua Whitehead

-Please join Inspired Word Café and Dr. Astrida Neimanis and Michael V. Smith (Co-Directors of the Biodiversities of Gender project) for a writing workshop facilitated by visiting author Joshua Whitehead.
+Please join Inspired Word Café and Dr. Astrida Neimanis and Michael V. Smith (Co-Directors of the Biodiversities of Gender project) for an online writing workshop facilitated by author Joshua Whitehead.

 Biodiversities of Gender investigates the intersections of gender, climate crisis, and place, with a particular grounding here on Syilx lands, in Kelowna, BC.
 Fostering a sense of abundance, BOG encourages creative process as an opening to more dynamic considerations around gender and climate equity.
 Overall, BOG will meaningfully contribute to a safer local community where new gender, climate and anticolonial cultural abundance can flourish through research-creation.

-Register here!
+Registration is required.
+Register by clicking here!
 Please come with a pen/pencil and paper.
-This event is free to attend.
+This online event is free to attend.

 Joshua prefers to write about Indigeneity, and more specifically, 2SQ (Two-Spirit, queer Indigeneity).
 His poetic style is usually lyrical, experimental, and intertextual, he likes to use repetition and anaphora to help structure his poems, along with a multitude of voices to help his speakers sing.